MS in Clinical Psychopharmacology

 The MS in Clinical Psychopharmacology (MSCP) is a post-doctoral program designed to provide licensed psychologists with training in the use of medication as part of the treatment of psychological disorders.
 Prospective applicants should be licensed psychologists who have earned a doctoral degree in psychology from an accredited program and institution.

-Located at Idaho State University-Meridian Sam and Aline Skaggs Health Science Center, the two-year program combines traditional classroom coursework with supervised clinical experience during the summer semesters.
+The program is available in a hy-flex model with either in-person or distance learning options.
+For distance learning, campus visits are required during the program.
+In person instruction is offered at Idaho State University-Meridian Sam and Aline Skaggs Health Science Center.
+The two-year program combines traditional classroom coursework with supervised clinical experience during the summer semesters.

 In the first year of the program, students will complete foundational courses in pharmacology and physical assessment.
 In the second year, students will complete integrated coursework in pharmacology and therapeutic treatment.
 Content in law, ethics, research, writing, and practice management will also be covered.
 Based on the requirements of Idaho state law and APA training recommendations, supervised clinical experiences will be required in both years of the curriculum.